 Check out the ‘On Board’ section below for information on the differences between the carriages.

-What route does it take
+Which route does it take?

 All of the trains head up the west coast of Malaysia (known as the mainline) and pass through Ipoh.